 Level 2 Electric Car Charging

 The most common external charger is a level 2.
 Level 2 chargers are available throughout the country at hotels, malls, and even used in the home.
 Furthermore, level 2 chargers are a big step up from level 1 charging in that they can charge up to ten times faster.
-For example, a level 1 wall socket charges at a rate of 2 miles per hour.
+For example, a level 1 wall socket charges up to five miles per hour.
 Meanwhile, a level two charger can charge around 25 to 35 miles per hour.
 If you plan to add a level 2 external charger to your home, you will need a dedicated 240v line.

 DC Fast Chargers Explained

-DC fast charging, or direct current fast charging is the quickest way to charge your electric car.
-These external chargers run between 400v to 1000v of electricity.
+DC fast charging, or direct current fast charging, is the quickest way to charge your electric car.
+These external chargers run on between 400 v and 1000 v of electricity.
 Subsequently, these chargers can charge most electric vehicles to 80% battery capacity in about 20-40 minutes.
-DC chargers are commercially available all across the country but are too expensive for home use, with a price tag of around $50,000.
+DC chargers are commercially available nationwide but are too expensive for home use, with a price tag of around $50,000.
 Many companies provide their DC fast-charging network for public use for a fee.
-On average, expect to pay about twice what you pay at home for a kilowatt of power.
+On average, expect to pay about twice what you pay home for a kilowatt of power.
 Companies like Electrify America and Tesla’s private Supercharger are all DC fast charging providers.

 DC Fast Charging On the Road

-While on the road, using DC fast chargers when on the road is a positive experience.
-Think of DC fast-charging stations like a gas stations for electric cars.
+While on the road using DC fast chargers when on the road is a positive experience.
+Think of DC fast-charging stations like gas stations for electric cars.
 Most DC fast-charge stations are near shopping malls or restaurants.
-So while you recharge your electric vehicle, you can grab a bite to eat, take a bathroom break, or do some shopping.
+So while you recharge your electric vehicle, you can take a bite to eat, take a bathroom break, or do some shopping.
 I recently took a road trip through the Mojave desert and Mesa, where I stopped at DC fast charge stations,

 Home Electric Car Charging Basics